 IRRITANCY OF PRODUCT: Contact with the skin or eyes may cause mild irritation, which is alleviated upon rinsing.

-SENSITIZATION TO THE PRODUCT: Hypersensitivity reactions may occur in patients with a known hypersensitivity to Torsemide, sulfonylureas, or any other part of the medicine.
+SENSITIZATION TO THE PRODUCT: Use of Torsemide is contraindicated in patients with a known hypersensitivity to Torsemide, sulfonylureas, or any other part of the medicine.